About This Policy

 Systems, forms and processes that collect and/or use student information should be updated to allow the use of preferred names of students.

-Primary name – A person’s legal name.
+Primary name – An individual’s legal name.